Brisbane Off-Road Cycling project

 Council is committed to establishing recreation infrastructure that protects the significant environmental value within bushland reserves.

-The planning process will review bushland reserves across the city for off-road cycling facilities.
-This would include the priority of conserving the natural environment and identifying suitable low impact locations such as existing fire trails and non-vegetated areas.
+The planning process is reviewing bushland reserves across the city for potential future off-road cycling facilities.
+This includes the priority of conserving the natural environment and identifying suitable low impact locations such as existing fire trails and non-vegetated areas.

 The Brisbane Off-Road Cycling project aims to provide safe and sustainable recreation opportunities that offer better protection for bushland reserves.